ryoskzypu/hard_pihole/hardph.cfg.5.md

 ryoskzypu <ryoskzypu@proton.me>

 # COPYRIGHT
 Copyright © 2023 ryoskzypu.
-License GPLv3+: GNU GPL version 3 or later <https://gnu.org/licenses/gpl-3.0.html>. \
+License: MIT <https://github.com/ryoskzypu/hard_pihole/raw/main/LICENSE>
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.